-is in this subalgebra is non-vanish and separating points.
-Since we are assuming $P_{G}(f)<\infty$ follows immediately that $h_{\mu }(\sigma)$ is finite.
+is in this subalgebra, {is non-vanishing and is separating points.} Since we are assuming that $P_{G}(f)<\infty$, it follows immediately that $h_{\mu }(\sigma)$ is finite.
 By using the main result of \cite{MR2551790} we can find a potential $J$ having SGP and satisfying the above conditions.
-Therefore follows from the above theorems and similar computation as presented before, the formula
+Therefore {it} follows from the above theorems and a similar computation as presented before that